mhbhuiyan99/Task-Manager-API/README.md

 1. Structuring the `CreateTask` first.
 2. Yes, it's not easy.
 See what has been done.
 3. For `GetAllTasks` we need two things:
-    i. fetching data from the database
+    1. fetching data from the database
-    ii. need an HTTP route that returns JSON
+    2. need an HTTP route that returns JSON

+## Step 3:
+1. Complete `GetTask` by ID (Wildcard route).
+2. Similar to `GetAllTasks` but need to get the ID first.